hackclub/hackclub/workshops/slack_todo_list/README.md

 })
 ```

-- For the '/todolistremove' command, we want to remove the item from the array and then set it in the database
+- For the `/todolistremove` command, we want to remove the item from the array and then set it in the database.

 ```js
 app.command('/todolistremove', async ({ command, ack, say }) => {